 Five current areas of fundamental and applied research in our lab

-Our research is also having an impact on local science education.
-By combining our interest in educational outreach with the strong culture of outreach at UW-Madison, we are developing programs and participating in opportunities on campus that introduce scientific concepts to children, adults, teachers, and families in the Madison Metropolitan School District.
-The MicroExplorers program is an excellent example of our efforts to improve local science education.
+In addition to impacting global science and technology, our research is designed to improve local and national science education.
+By combining our interest in educational outreach with the strong culture of outreach at UW-Madison, we continue to develop programs and participate in activities on campus and in the community that introduce scientific concepts to children, adults, teachers, and families.
+We have been widely recognized for our accomplishments in science outreach.

 About Douglas B. Weibel, Ph.D.